HubSpot/hubspot-api-nodejs/README.md

 ```

 It's possible to turn on retry for failed requests with statuses 429 or 500.
 To turn on/off Configurable Retries use numberOfApiCallRetries option on Client instance creation.
-numberOfApiCallRetries could be from 0 - 6.
-If numberOfApiCallRetries have value more than 0 it means that on ISE500 called method would be retried after delay 200 ms and on 429 for "TEN_SECONDLY_ROLLING" called method would be retried after delay 10 sec.
-Number of retries can not reach more than numberOfApiCallRetries value.
+numberOfApiCallRetries could be set to a numberfrom 0 - 6.
+If numberOfApiCallRetries is set to a number greater than 0 it means that if any API Call receives ISE500 this call will be retried after a delay 200 ms and if 429 (Rate limit is exceeded) is returned for "TEN_SECONDLY_ROLLING" the call will be retried after a delay 10 sec.
+Number of retries will not exceed numberOfApiCallRetries value.

 ```javascript
 const hubspotClient = new hubspot.Client({